As you transition away from

 innodb_file_per_table option is

-enabled, newly created
+enabled (the default), newly created

-implicitly created in file-per-table tablespaces.
+tables are implicitly created in file-per-table tablespaces.

 Whether you convert the